 So, do you really need Live CNBC TV to help you make your investment decisions?

-Personally, I think that if you are actively day trading and are trading the news, then you will probably need a live audio news feed to help you keep updated of the stock market in real-time.
+Personally, I think that if you are actively day trading and are trading the news, then you will probably need a live audio news feed to help you keep updated on the stock market in real-time.

-This is because any breaking news (e.g. economic news or stock specific news) might cause huge swings in the stocks that you are trading and you don’t want to get caught off handed.
+This is because any breaking news (e.g. economic news or stock-specific news) might cause huge swings in the stocks that you are trading and you don’t want to get caught off-handed.

-I would recommend Benzinga Pro‘s squawk because it delivers only the most critical market-moving news so you can focus on what matters most.
+I would recommend Benzinga Pro‘s Squawk because it delivers only the most critical market-moving news so you can focus on what matters most.

 On the other hand, if you are a long-term investor, I don’t see a lot of value in getting Live CNBC TV.